PooleHenry/SuperSimpleFlashDrive/README.md

 I chose the SOP version of the CH552 (CH552**G**) for ease of soldering.
 I chose a 3-volt SOIC version of the memory chip:  W25Q128**FVS**IG.
 Note that there's also a 1.8 volt version that won't work with this board.

 ## Firmware
 I have not yet written any firmware.
-I'll need to make the CH552 emulate a [USB Mass Storage](https://en.wikipedia.org/wiki/USB_mass_storage_device_class) device.
-It will interface with the flash memory via standard SPI (MOSI/MISO/CS).
-For development, I plan to one of the (pid.codes)[https://pid.codes/] Test PIDs.
+I'll need to make the CH552 behave as a [USB Mass Storage](https://en.wikipedia.org/wiki/USB_mass_storage_device_class) device, and use the flash memory chip via standard SPI.

+For development, I plan to one of the [pid.codes](https://pid.codes/) Test PIDs.

 ## Schematic
 Here is the current schematic: